Cognonto/CWPK/README.md

 #### Part V: Mapping, Stats, and Other Tools

   - CWPK \#49: Mapping External Sources
+  - CWPK \#50: Querying External Sources
   - More to come . . . .
   -